 Once submitted by the tenant, the Authority will review the application and make a determination as to the eligibility of the Live-In-Aide.
 As part of the review process, the Live-In-Aide must complete and submit documents that will enable the Authority to obtain criminal history, and various other factors listed in the Live-In-Aide Policy.
 The tenant may not allow the Live-In-Aide to move into the apartment without the Authority's prior written approval.
-If you are approved for a Live-In-Aide, the need for a Live-In-Aide is subject to verification on an annual basis and the Live-In-Aide is subject to background screening during the recertification process to ensure continued eligibility.
 When the tenant vacates the apartment for any reason, the Live-In-Aide must also vacate the apartment.